johnwesleyquintero/scalesmart/docs/academy/school-component/documentation.md

 5. Once the courses have been fetched successfully, the component updates the state with the list of courses.
 6. The component then renders the `AcademyProvider`, passing the list of courses as the `initialCourses` prop.
 7. The `AcademyProvider` provides the list of courses to the `AcademyContentClient` component.
-8. The `AcademyContentClient` component renders the `CourseList` component, passing the list of courses as the `courses` prop.
+8. The `AcademyContentClient` component renders the `ClientCourseList` component, passing the list of courses as the `courses` prop.
-9. The `CourseList` component renders a list of courses, displaying the title, description, duration, and level of each course.
+9. The `ClientCourseList` component renders a list of courses, displaying the title, description, duration, and level of each course.
-10. Provides a button to export academy data from local storage.
+10. Provides a button to export academy data from the API endpoint.
-11. When the button is clicked, the `handleExportData` function is called, which retrieves the academy data from local storage and triggers a download.
+11. When the button is clicked, the `handleExportData` function is called, which fetches the academy data from the API endpoint and triggers a download.